behnaz93montazeri/Loan-Repayment-Prediction-Using-Deep-Learning/README.md

 #For sure this result can be improved by the future works of

-**More feature engineering
+-More feature engineering
-**Different architecture for DL model
+-Different architecture for DL model
-**Investigation of the role of threshod 0.5 and adjust it to the optimal value by looking to AUC and ROC.
+-Investigation of the role of threshod 0.5 and adjust it to the optimal value by looking to AUC and ROC.
-**Tune the hyper parasmeter of learning rate (alpha) and etc. using grid search **and so on.
+-Tune the hyper parasmeter of learning rate (alpha) and etc. using grid search -and so on.